 You might want to read

-However, if base bootstrap components don’t fit your design or your app requires specific components that base toolkit doesn’t contain, you face the need to modify base components or to develop them from scratch.
+However, if base bootstrap components don’t fit your design or your app requires specific components that the base toolkit doesn’t contain, you face the need to modify base components or to develop them from scratch.
 It’s can be hard and time-consuming, so we are here to help.
+At Flatlogic, we create responsive admin templates.
+We often use Bootstrap.
+You can look through some examples of a bootstrap dashboard.

 In that article, we consider the most essential bootstrap components that were customized by other developers for different purposes.
 We show not the complete list of customized components because it would have taken a long series of articles to describe them all since the same components vary in different templates, UI toolkits, and starter kits.
 We offer you great and well-coded bootstrap-based samples of the most-used components that we believe are noteworthy.